bhatti/formicary/docs/swagger.md

 #### BasicResource

 These mutex/semaphores can represent external resources that job requires and can be used to determine concurrency of jobs.
-For example, a job may need a license key to connect to a third party service and it may only accept upto five connections that can be allocated via resources.
+For example, a job may need a license key to connect to a third party service, and it may only accept upto five connections that can be allocated via resources.

 | Name | Type | Description | Required |